SAYED-Sys-Lab/EAFL/core/README.md

-## FedScale Automated Runtime: Evaluation Platform for Federated Learning
+## Automated Runtime: Evaluation Platform for Federated Learning

 Existing FL evaluation platforms can hardly reproduce the scale of practical FL deployments and often fall short in providing user-friendly APIs, thus requiring great developer efforts to deploy new plugins.
-As such, we introduce FedScale Automated Runtime (FAR), an automated and easily-deployable evaluation platform, to simplify and standardize the FL experimental setup and model evaluation under a practical setting.
+As such, we introduce the automated runtime, which is an automated and easily-deployable evaluation platform, to simplify and standardize the FL experimental setup and model evaluation under a practical setting.
-FAR is based on our [Oort project](https://github.com/SymbioticLab/Oort), which has been shown to scale well and can emulate FL training of thousands of clients in each round.
+The runtime is based on our [Oort project](https://github.com/SymbioticLab/Oort), which has been shown to scale well and can emulate FL training of thousands of clients in each round.

 ## Preliminary